-EU citizens living in the UK and their family members will need to apply under the EU Scheme (EUSS) to obtain their new UK immigration status as the UK exits the EU.
+EU citizens living in the UK, and their family members, will need to apply under the EU Scheme (EUSS) to obtain their new UK immigration status as the UK exits the EU.

-Organisations can bid for funding via one of two lots, within the ranges of: £5,000 – £24,999 & £25,000 – £500,000.
-The awarded VCS organisations will be funded and supported by the Home Office to deliver practical assistance to vulnerable or at-risk EU citizens and their family members who must all complete an EUSS application.
+Organisations can bid for funding via one of two lots, within the ranges of: £5,000 – £24,999 and £25,000 – £500,000.
+The awarded VCS organisations will be funded and supported by the Home Office to deliver practical assistance to vulnerable or at-risk EU citizens and their family members, who must all complete an EUSS application.

-The presentation from the event can be found here
+The Presentation from the event can be found here

 To find out more about the scheme follow this link: https://www.contractsfinder.service.gov.uk/Notice/fd25fb5c-ec72-4a7d-981f-0623ef5e294c

-If you are interested in joining the partnership, please contact Sanja.firstname.lastname@example.org
+If you are interested in joining the Partnership, please contact Sanja.firstname.lastname@example.org